ESG

 This is some text inside of a div block.

-Adding an electric vehicle to your last mile delivery fleet might seem like a one-for-one swap in comparison to traditional ICE vehicles.
+Adding an electric delivery vehicle to your last mile delivery fleet might seem like a one-for-one swap in comparison to traditional ICE vehicles.
 Aside from the charging infrastructure, a vehicle is a vehicle… right?
-Rather than considering an EV “better”, “worse”, or even “the same”, the real answer is that it’s different.
+Rather than considering an electric delivery van “better”, “worse”, or even “the same”, the real answer is that it’s different.
 Here’s three big changes an EV could make to your delivery route planning.

 Optimize routes based on EV-specific factors